k-cybulski/survivingdke/index.md

 #### Ergononomic computer accessories

-DKE students spend a lot of their time on computers.
+DACS students spend a lot of their time on computers.
 Our hand placement, sitting posture, viewing degree and distance are often not natural.
 Long-term effects can arise over time and can be a huge pain in the ass (sometimes literally) in the future.
 Thus:
 * It is a good idea to invest some time into creating a comfortable and harmless workstation.
 * Get an ergonomic mouse, some stand for your screen/laptop and other ergonomic accessories.